IrynaYe/cardano-docs.iohk.io/_docs/cardano/addresses.md

 Public key is also used to verify some protocol messages that have to be signed with the secret key.

-As we have discussed before, address is exactly the public hash key plus CRC32, encoded in Base58.
+As we have discussed before, the address is exactly the public hash key plus CRC32, encoded in Base58.

 ## Pay to Script Hash